Care. Restore. Equip.

 Thrive lasts 13 weeks and is offered twice a year.
 At this time, we are primarily serving regularly Christ Chapel attenders or those who do not have a church home.
 The next start dates for Thrive will be February 2018.

-Please click here to have your name added to the Thrive interest list.
-You will receive an application on Sunday, Oct.
-15 for the February 2018 session of Thrive.
+Thrive applications are available below.
 One of the main purposes of the Thrive application is for our staff to be able to get to know you prior to the Thrive process and assess if Thrive is the right fit for you.
 Thank you for taking the time to fill it out thoroughly!

 Whether you are struggling with anxiety, fear, hopelessness, spiritual discontentment, broken relationships, pornography, poor habits, disordered eating, anger —or if you are stuck in a particular area of life join us for a season at Thrive where you can be real, be challenged and be changed.